WG-Forge/Software-Sorcerers/README.md

 ## How to run
 For GUI implementation used PySide6, all required packages in requirements.txt.
 App  tested on Python 3.11.
-To run the app you should run main.py, login data also in main.py.
+To run the app you should run main.py.
+You can run bot on multiplayer test mode by placing a checkmark in CheckBox next to this login option in login window.
+This option will block some login input fields that will be generated automatticly.
-Or you can run tests/test_multiplayer.py to create three bots in different threads.

 ## Module description
 **main.py** entry point with login data